rafaelchiti/board/README.md

 I'm building a Cards app (like Trello) with the main motivation of trying the following tech. stack:

 - NodeJS (for the API and the Web App)
-- Backbone (for the routing and models)
+- FLUX for the data flow architecture
 - ReactJS (for the view layer)
-- Browserify (for enabling common js on the web app)
+- Webpack (for enabling common js on the web app)
 - Handlebars (using hbs to enable some sugar with partials and other stuff from Handlebars)
 - Stylus (my css precompiler)